vuelidate/vuelidate/packages/docs/src/guide.md

 ## Displaying error messages

+::: tip
-::: tip NEW IN v2.0 The built-in validators now all include error messages.
+All validators in Vuelidate 2 include error messages.
 :::

 The validation state holds useful data, like the invalid state of each property validator, along with extra properties, like an error message or extra parameters.

 Error messages come out of the box with the bundled validators in `@vuelidate/validators` package.
-You can check how change those them over at the [Custom Validators page](./custom_validators.md)
+You can see how to customise error messages at the [Custom Validators page](./custom_validators.md)

 The easiest way to display errors is to use the form's top level `$errors` property.
 It is an array of validation objects, that you can iterate over.